RihardsTirums/advertisement/README.md

 - **SolrService**: A service class responsible for interacting with Solr.
 - **Factory Method**: Used to abstract the creation of Solr clients and services, making it easier to change Solr configurations in the future.

 ---

+## Language Switching

+### How It Works

+The application supports language switching between Latvian, English, and Russian.
+The user can change the language using a dropdown menu, and the language is stored in the session to persist across pages.

+The session-based language switching is implemented using the **Strategy Pattern**.
+This allows for flexibility in how the language preference is stored (e.g., sessions, cookies, etc.).

+### Design Pattern

+We implemented the **Strategy Pattern** for language switching to separate the logic for how the language preference is stored from the controller logic.

+- **LanguageStrategy Interface**: Defines how the locale should be set and stored.
+- **SessionLanguageStrategy**: Implements the strategy for storing the locale in the session.
+- **LocalizationController**: Handles requests to change the language and delegates the storage logic to the strategy.
+- **Middleware**: Ensures the locale is applied on every request based on the session data.

+---